midhunatgithub/Songs/README.md

 * Have the ability to run in the background, allowing for other sounds to be output while continuing to play the .mp3

-* Be created without the use of third-party libraries

-Once you have completed your assignment, please submit your code to a private git repository or as an e-mail attachment (you might have to rename common archive extensions).